gitter-badger/luda/site/html/_elements/grid.md

 ```

-### Responsive Column Order
+### Responsive Column Orders
-Order utilities are extended with breakpoints prefixers, see how to control column order responsively.
+The order utility classes are extended with breakpoint postfixes, see how to control column order responsively in the blow examples.

 <div class="grid grid-example">
   <div class="col-12 od-2 on-1-m od-1-l">